Langebro: 1903: The Swing Bridge

 Plans for a new Langebro were first presented in 1885 but not realized until 1903.
 The new bridge was located 400 ft to the south of the old one, Vestre Boulevard (now H. C. Andersens Boulevard) and connected to the Amager Boulevard on the other side of the harbor.
 It was a swing bridge resting on nine stone pillars.

-The swing bridge was both used for both trams and the Amagerbanen railroad.
+The swing bridge was used for both trams and the Amagerbanen railroad.

 1939: The temporary bridge

 With growing automobile traffic, the new bridge soon became outdated and a new temporary bridge was constructed in 1930.
 The bridge was subject to sabotage on 23 March 1945.

 1954

 Langebro today.
 In direction towards Amager.

 The temporary bridge was replaced by the current Langebro in 1954.

 Lille Langebro

 Lille Langebro pedestrian and cycling bridge north of Langebro was completed in 2019.